dymodi/dymodi.github.io/group-meeting-announcement.md

 permalink: /group-meeting-announcement/
 author_profile: true
 classes: wide
-date: 15/7/2026
+date: 22/7/2026
 ---

 ## This Week

-For the group meeting after next week (7/17, 9am CST),  there is one agenda:
+For the group meeting this week (7/24, 9am CST), there is one agenda:

-We will have a paper reading session for MobiSys'26 papers.
+@Ziqi Liu, @Xiao Yan, and @Yi Ding will report the progress on the recent project: Efficient Data Selection with Hierarchical Encoders for Wild Monitoring Model Updating

 ## Next Week:

-For the group meeting next week (7/24, 9am CST), there is one agenda:
+@channel For the group meeting next week (7/31, 9am CST), there is one agenda:

-@Ziqi Liu, @Xiao Yan, and @Yi Ding will report the progress on the recent project: Efficient Data Selection with Hierarchical Encoders for Wild Monitoring Model Updating
+We will have a paper reading session for OSDI'26 papers.

 For those attend in-person, the location is ECSS 4.910